-- In the emerging JLP the indicative housing requirement has been set at 65 homes (to be delivered 2018 to 2037).
-The number specified equates to the outstanding planning permissions (OPPs) granted as of 1st April 2018.
-The majority of these dwellings are within the Settlement Boundary as proposed in the JLP.
-Appendix 3 gives the details of the planning permissions granted.
-The JLP comments that if outstanding planning permissions granted as of 1st April 2018 expire during the lifetime of the JLP, then the corresponding offset number of dwellings will need to be identified within the same Neighbourhood Plan area to meet the total homes requirement.
-However, all the sites are already either completed or under construction. - Of the planned 65 dwellings, 22 are for affordable rent or shared ownership (34%).
+- The emerging JLP (Nov 2020) set out a minimum housing requirement figure of 65 homes to be delivered in the neighbourhood plan area between 2018 and 2037.
+This number equated to the outstanding planning permissions (OPPs) granted as of 1st April 2018 and other identified sites which have subsequently been granted permission.
+Appendix 3 gives the details of the relevant permissions.
+The majority of these dwellings are within the settlement boundary and all 65 homes have now either been completed or are under construction. - Of the planned 65 dwellings, 22 are for affordable rent or shared ownership (34%).
 The developments in the pipeline reflect the housing needs identified in the Housing Needs Survey carried out for this Neighbourhood Plan and all the affordable homes will have been delivered within the first four years covered by the Plan.
-Nevertheless, the Neighbourhood Plan is mindful of the fact that the housing target of 65 homes as specified in the emerging JLP is a minimum requirement.
+Nevertheless, the Neighbourhood Plan is mindful of the fact that the housing target of 65 homes had been expressed as a minimum requirement.
 Such an interpretation is also reflected in the NPPF. - Moreover the Housing Needs Survey report recognised that it only measured housing need for the five year period from 2019.
-The Parish Council has committed to carrying out further Housing Needs Surveys during the life of the Neighbourhood Plan to inform any future development proposals (Community Action 3). - In the light of the housing target being an indicative requirement, housing consultants AECOM were commissioned to carry out an assessment to determine the suitability of sites for potential future housing development.
+The Parish Council has committed to carrying out further Housing Needs Surveys during the life of the Neighbourhood Plan to inform any future development proposals (Community Action 3). - Housing consultants AECOM were commissioned in October 2019 to carry out an assessment to determine the suitability of sites for potential future housing development.
 Six sites were identified for consideration.
 These were sites promoted by landowners through the Neighbourhood Plan and through the Local Plan's Strategic Housing and Economic Land Availability Assessment.
 Of these six, three sites were identified as potentially suitable for allocation, subject to specific local need for housing being demonstrated, the sites being identified as available, and landscape issues being addressed in line with Local Plan policy.
 Two of the sites lie wholly outside the settlement boundary.
 The other site lies partly within the settlement boundary and its development could result in uncharacteristic backland development. - The Neighbourhood Plan cannot consider the housing target in isolation.
-Due weight must be given to assessing the impact of development on the village's settlement pattern and upon the landscape, Policy SP04 in the JLP specifies that Neighbourhood Plans would only be justified in exceeding the minimum allocations "should the unique characteristics and planning context of the designated area enable so".
+Due weight must also be given to assessing the impact of development on the village's settlement pattern and upon the landscape.
+The emerging JLP specifies that Neighbourhood Plans would only be justified in exceeding the minimum allocations "should the unique characteristics and planning context of the designated area enable so".
 This is particularly significant in this locality.
 Stutton is a hinterland village with most of it lying within the Suffolk Coast and Heaths AONB.
 This is recognised in the Joint Babergh and Mid Suffolk District Council Landscape Guidance (August 2015).
 The Guidance highlights the need "to maintain and enhance the landscape and the settlement pattern, ensuring the sense of separation between settlements is maintained".
 Policy SNg requires that any development must be sensitive to the distinctive landscape and settlement character. - As the Neighbourhood Plan will cover the period up to 2037 it is envisaged that a provision for affordable housing may be required in the plan's latter stages.
 However, any such development will have to be evidenced by an assessment of housing need.
 Whilst the plan does not allocate any specific site at this stage, it acknowledges that if evidenced housing need cannot be satisfactorily located within the Settlement Boundary the need for additional housing may be met outside the settlement boundary on rural exception sites (Policy SN4) and must comply with Policy SN9 to protect the landscape and settlement pattern.